ryuzakyl/terraform-azurerm-mssql-db/README.md

 # Azure SQL Database Terraform Module

+> :eyes:
+>
+> **NOTE:** This module is 100% based on [kumarvna/terraform-azurerm-mssql-db](https://github.com/kumarvna/terraform-azurerm-mssql-db), but a few fixes and tweaks needed for personal use.

 Terraform module to create an MS SQL server with initial database, Azure AD login, Firewall rules, geo-replication using auto-failover groups, Private endpoints, and corresponding private DNS zone.
 It also supports creating a database with a custom SQL script initialization.

 A single database is the quickest and simplest deployment option for Azure SQL Database.
 You manage a single database within a SQL Database server, which is inside an Azure resource group in a specified Azure region with this module.